 Howard Scheck, a Partner with StoneTurn, has more than 25 years of experience investigating public company financial reporting issues—including as Chief Accountant in the SEC’s Division of Enforcement.

-- Evaluating internal controls over financial reporting and disclosure controls;
+- Severity of deficiencies in internal controls over financial reporting and disclosure controls; and

-- Independent auditors complied with PCAOB auditing standards, Rule 102(e) and Section 10A;
+- Independent auditors’ compliance with PCAOB auditing standards, Rule 102(e) and Section 10A;

-Howard assisted the Office of Market Intelligence in assessing the merits of accounting and auditing-related whistleblower tips.
-He worked closely with investigation teams and Senior Staff in assessing evidence, evaluating defenses and formulating proposed recommendations to the Commission.
-Howard also worked closely with the Office of Chief Accountant and Division of Corporation Finance on accounting and auditing enforcement recommendations, and with the Division of Investment Management on financial reporting issues involving investment advisers and funds.
+Howard worked closely with the Office of Market Intelligence in assessing the merits of accounting and auditing-related whistleblower tips and with investigation teams and Senior Staff concerning all aspects of conducting accounting investigations, evaluating Wells submissions and formulating recommendations to the Commission.
+He worked closely with the Office of Chief Accountant and Division of Corporation Finance on accounting and auditing enforcement recommendations (as well as with the PCAOB), and with the Division of Investment Management on financial reporting issues involving investment advisers and funds.

-Previously in the Division, Howard had served as a Branch Chief, Senior Counsel and Staff Attorney, where he was responsible for investigating and prosecuting violations of federal securities laws involving accounting, FCPA, insider trading, market manipulation, offering fraud and the 40 Act.
+Previously in the Division, Howard had served as a Branch Chief, Senior Counsel and Staff Attorney, where he was responsible for investigating and prosecuting violations of federal securities laws involving accounting, FCPA, insider trading, market manipulation, offering fraud and Investment Company Act of 1940 issues.

-Howard is Certified Public Accountant (licensed in Washington, DC and the Commonwealth of Massachusetts), a member of the American Institute of Certified Public Accountants, District of Columbia Bar and American Bar Association.
+Howard is a Certified Public Accountant (licensed in Washington, DC and the Commonwealth of Massachusetts), a member of the American Institute of Certified Public Accountants, and a member of District of Columbia Bar and American Bar Association.

 Turn to Howard